ganeti/ganeti/doc/design-node-security.rst

 - the ssh host keys (public and private)
 - the ssh root keys (public and private)
-- node daemon certificates (the SSL client certificate and its corresponding private key)
+- node daemon certificate (the SSL client certificate and its corresponding private key)

 Concerning ssh, this setup contains the following security issue.
 Since